mrrogercampbell/graphql-gastby-lesson/README.md

 ```

 Breaking down the response:
 You can see in the response above that only the character's `name` was returned.

 Lets say we also wanted to request the `universe` that the characters are from and their name.
 How would we do that?

-POSSIBLE YOU DO!
 ```
 {
   allCharacters {